overextended/ox_inventory/docs/index.md

 ### NPWD
 A standalone and feature-rich phone created by Project Error.
-When using our fork of ESX you can simplify installation and only need to enable framework integration in the config.
 The inventory will handle disabling the phone when the player has no item, and supports toggling the phone through item use.

 [GitHub :fontawesome-brands-github:](https://github.com/project-error/npwd){ .md-button .md-button--primary }	[Documentation :fontawesome-solid-book:](https://projecterror.dev/docs){ .md-button .md-button--primary }